Phlebotomy Certification Rogers Park, Illinois

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has examination materials based on their competency exams.
 Be sure to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the certification exam, your credentials are immediately inputted in the national registry and a digital copy of your national certification is downloadable in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.